Mumbai City FC: 2024–25 season

-To start the 2024-25 season, the club opted to conduct the squad's pre-season training abroad in Thailand, which meant the senior team skipped the 2024 Durand Cup, which was subsequently contested by the Mumbai City youth team.
-The first match of the new season was away against Mohun Bagan SG on 13 September 2024, which eventually ended in a 2-2 draw with goals from Tiri and Thaer Krouma.

-In the club's next match, away against Jamshedpur FC, despite going 1-0 up following a long-range goal from Nikos Karelis, Mumbai eventually lost 3-2.
-The early winless streak continued, with a 0-0 draw at home against Bengaluru FC.
-The club finally got their first win away against FC Goa, getting a 2-1 win with goals from Nikos Karelis and Yoell van Nieff.
+The club opted to conduct the squad's pre-season training in Thailand, therefore the 2024 Durand Cup was subsequently contested by the Mumbai City youth team.
+The first match of the new season was away against Mohun Bagan SG on 13 September, which eventually ended in a 2-2 draw with goals from Tiri and Thaer Krouma.
+In the club's next match, away against Jamshedpur, despite going 1-0 up following a long-range goal from Nikos Karelis, Mumbai eventually lost 3-2.
+The early winless streak continued, with a 0-0 draw at home against Bengaluru.
+The club finally got their first win away against Goa, with goals from Nikos Karelis and Yoëll van Nieff.